suitcss/suit/doc/components.md

 used as a chaining class.
 JS can add/remove these classes.
 This means that the same state names can be used in multiple contexts, but every component must define its own styles for the state (as they are scoped to the component).

-Custom component-states that can be applied/removed with JavaScript to modify the UI.
-These styles must always be scoped in CSS to another class, i.e.,

 ```css
 .Tweet { /* … */ }